Introduction to the TTF Gas Hub

 Traders, utilities, and hedge funds use the TTF gas price as their anchor for energy commodity trading, cross-border gas flows, and LNG imports.

-Exchange data from the Intercontinental Exchange (ICE) shows that roughly 25 million TTF futures contracts traded on ICE in the year ending 2023, up ~17% y/y.
-Open interest rose ~68% y/y.
+Exchange data from the Intercontinental Exchange (ICE) shows that roughly 93 million TTF futures and options contracts traded on ICE in the year ending 2024.

 Market structure and key traded products